 I had told him two weeks into the school year.
 I remember the day as if it was yesterday.

-My hands shakes as I write the note.
-But I can't help it, can't stop.
-It's too late to stop anything, anything at all.
+My hands shake as I wrote the note.
+But I couldn't help it, couldn't stop.
+It was too late to stop anything, anything at all.
 Too late to go back and change what I've done.
 Too late to not go to that party, to just stay home and watch television or do homework.
-Too late for anything, but I still wish.
+Too late for anything, but I still wished.

 Please, meet me outside in the courtyard by the fountain at lunch.
 It's urgent.
 Don't be late; I'll be waiting.

-My heart is beating so hard I can hear it in my ears.
-I shove the note into my pocket and walk down the halls, tapping my hands on my thighs as I stop at Edward's locker.
-It is in the perfect location; right by the water fountain and the girls change room.
+My heart was beating so hard I could hear it in my ears.
+I shoved the note into my pocket and walked down the halls, tapping my hands on my thighs as I stopped at Edward's locker.
+It was in the perfect location; right by the water fountain and the girls change room.
 Any hormonal, teenage boys dream.

-I take the note out of my pocket and slide it in the crevice of his locker.
-The note is neon green, so I am hoping he will notice it right away and not waste any time.
-When the note is safely in the locker, and there is no going back, I head to my locker, grab my cardigan, and go outside and sit at the fountain.
+I took the note out of my pocket and slid it in the crevice of his locker.
+The note was neon green, so I hoped he will notice it right away and not waste any time.
+When the note was safely in the locker, and there was no going back, I headed to my locker, grabbed my cardigan, and went outside to sit at the fountain.

-When I hear the bell ring from inside the school, I watch the door.
-One minute, two minutes, three minutes, four minutes go by until he appears and looks around.
-When his eyes land on mine, he snaps his fingers and jogs toward me.
-His bronze hair and bright green eyes are dazzling in the sunlight, and when he reaches me, he asks, "Why is this so urgent?
+When I heard the bell ring from inside the school, I watched the door.
+One minute, two minutes, three minutes, four minutes go by until he appeared and looked around.
+When his eyes landed on mine, he snapped his fingers and jogged toward me.
+His bronze hair and bright green eyes were dazzling in the sunlight, and when he reached me he asked, "Why is this so urgent?
 I've got practice in ten minutes and-"

 "Just listen to me okay.
 Don't talk, don't judge.
 Just listen."

-He nods reluctantly.
+He nodded reluctantly.
 "Okay.
 Now, c'mon, I've got somewhere to be."

-I take a deep breath and focus my eyes on him, willing him to listen, to understand where I'm coming from.
-Taking in his annoyed stance when I whisper, "I'm pregnant."
+I took a deep breath and focused my eyes on him, willing him to listen, to understand where I was coming from.
+Taking in his annoyed stance when I whispered, "I'm pregnant."

-It is silent then, and I am afraid to look up, to meet his gaze, because I can hear his jagged breathing, his minty breath on my face when he says, "Okay."
+It was silent then, and I was afraid to look up, to meet his gaze, because I could hear his jagged breathing, his minty breath on my face as he said, "Okay."

-I shoot my gaze upwards toward him and gape, wide- eyed, my heart beating so quickly I fail to hear anything else.
+I shot my gaze upwards toward him and gaped, wide- eyed, my heart beating so quickly I failed to hear anything else.
 "Okay?
 That's all you're going to say?"

-"But there is," I argue.
+"But there is," I argued.
 "You can say a lot, actually, Edward.
 A lot."
-And then I feel tears, hot and moist, running down my face and landing on my shoulder.
-I watch as he rolls his eyes and ask, "You don't even care, do you?"
+And then I felt tears, hot and moist, running down my face and landing on my shoulder.
+I watched as he rolled his eyes and asked, "You don't even care, do you?"

-He shrugs.
+He shrugged.
 "What am I suppose to do?
 We aren't even together."

-I grit my teeth.
-"That doesn't matter," I say.
+I gritted my teeth together.
+"That doesn't matter," I said.

-"Look,"- he sighs- "if you want money, then fine, I can give you money.
+"Look,"- he sighed- "if you want money, then fine, I can give you money.
 But, really Bella, you're not going to get much more out of me."

 "I don't want your money," I spat.
 "I want your support."

-He chuckles, and reaches out and pats my shoulder.
+He chuckled, and reached out to touch my shoulder.
 "You'll get money, alright?"
-And then he turns, but before he even takes three steps, he turns his head and adds, "But don't say anything to anyone.
+And then he turned, but before he even took three steps, he turned his head and added, "But don't say anything to anyone.
 I mean, tell them you're pregnant, I don't care.
 Just keep me out of it.
 Got it?"

 But that was the past.
 Everything that happened in the past is going to stay in the past, and my future, though not as bright as I had hoped it to be, will be the best that I can possibly have.

 My mother and father are somewhat supportive.
-In out small town of Forks, being an unmarried, pregnant teenager isn't something you want everyone to know.
-But my mom is a local famous author and my father is the chief of police.
+In our small town of Forks, being an unmarried, pregnant teenager isn't something you want everyone to know.
+But my mom is a local defence attorney and my father is the chief of police.
 Mix both of them together, and the whole town knew within days.

 I am just about to pick up at basketball and attempt at a few shots when I deep, husky voice from behind me says, "Bella."

-Turning scared as I say, "Jesus, you scared me."
-And then realizing it is Edward, I wrap my arms around my stomach, like I'm trying to prevent the baby from being anywhere near it's terrible father, I say, "Oh.
+Turning, frightened, as I say, "Jesus, you scared me."
+And then realizing it is Edward, I wrap my arms around my stomach, like I'm trying to prevent the baby from being anywhere near its terrible father.
+I say, "Oh.
 Edward."